TolikPylypchuk/SharpHook/docs/articles/migration.md

 would require bumping the major version.
 Instead, changes to these interfaces are usually treated as minor version updates since they are not expected to break client code.

+## Version 7 to 8

+Version 8 contains numerous breaking changes so you will most probably need to change your code to upgrade.

+SharpHook now supports Wayland, and when the Wayland session is used, it does not use the X11 APIs by default anymore.
+You can read more in the article on [OS-specific constraints](os-constraints.md).
+If you want to restore pre-version 8 behaviour, call `UioHookProvider.Instance.SetLinuxMode(LinuxMode.XRecord)` before any other SharpHook usage.

+Another Linux-related changes is that SharpHook now provides 4 libuiohook binaries on Linux - libuiohook.so, libuiohook-xrecord.so, libuiohook-x11.so, and libuiohook-wayland.so – all 4 should generally be packaged with your application.

+Relative mouse movement events were added to global hooks.
+These events are only raised on Wayland.
+If you need to track mouse movement, you should subscribe to `MouseMovedRelative` and `MouseDraggedRelative` as well as to `MouseMoved` and `MouseDragged`.

+The `UioHook` class is now internal. `UioHookProvider.Instance` should be used instead.
+Delegates from `SharpHook.Native` were moved to `SharpHook.Data`.
+The former namespace does not exist anymore.

+`TestGlobalHook`, `TestProvider`, and `TestThreadingMode` were moved to the separate SharpHook.Testing package, so add it if you use the test utility classes.
+The namespace is the same.

+`KeyTyped` events are disabled by default now.
+Use `UioHookProvider.Instance.KeyTypedEnabled = true` to enable them.

+All classes and interfaces related to event simulation were moved to the `SharpHook.Simulation` namespace.
+On Wayland (and the low-level X11 backend), it is required to initialize virtual input devices before simulating events.
+That's why you should use `EventSimulator.Create` instead of `new EventSimulator()`. `IEventSimulator` is now disposable, so you must dispose of an `EventSimulator` to destroy the virtual input devices. `EventSimulationSequenceBuilder` and `EventSimulationSequenceTemplate` now accept `EventSimulator` instead of `IEventSimulationProvider` in their constructors though they should rarely be created directly.
+Their lifetime is now controlled by the owning event simulator - when it's disposed, all builders and templates it owns are disposed with it.

+`EventSimulationSequenceBuilder` and `EventSimulationSequenceTemplate` don't accept events of type `KeyTyped` and `MouseClicked` anymore – simulating these events was always invalid in libuiohook.

+`IEventSimulator.TextSimulationDelayOnX11` and `IEventSimulationProvider.PostTextDelayX11` were renamed to
+`TextSimulationDelayOnLinux` and `PostTextDelayLinux` respectively.

+Mouse wheel rotation now uses multiples of 120 on Linux, like on Windows, instead of multiples of 100.

+`IReactiveGlobalHook` and `IReactiveLogSource` were moved from SharpHook.Reactive to SharpHook, but they retain their namespace.
+They were moved because they are implemented in both SharpHook.Reactive and SharpHook.ReactiveUI now.

+SharpHook.Reactive now uses Rx.NET 7, so you need to upgrade to it as well.

+`GetAutoRepeatRate` and `GetAutoRepeatDelay` were moved from `IMouseInfoProvider` into a new `IKeyboardInfoProvider`.

+Many values across multiple enums in `SharpHook.Data` were changed, in particular, `KeyCode` - all of its values were changed. `EventType` is now `ushort`. `MouseMovedRelativeToCursor` was renamed to `MouseMovedRelative`.
+`MouseDraggedRelative` was added. `KeyCode.Vc102` was renamed to `VcSection`. `KeyCode.VcKanji` and `KeyCode.VcHangul` were removed – use `VcHanja` and `VcKana` respectively instead. `UioHookResult.ErrorPostTextNull` was removed and `ErrorNull` should be used instead.
+New Linux-specific `UioHookResult` values were added.

+`globalHookType` and `runAsyncOnBackgroundThread` were dropped from global hook constructors.
+Instead, `globalHookType` and `useBackgroundThread` should be passed directly into the `Run` and `RunAsync` methods.
+They were previously passed to constructors because global hooks used to be one-time use.
+Since version 6, this is not the case, so there is no reason to pass these values into constructors.

+If you created a custom global hook that overrides `BeforeRun` and/or `AfterStop`, then you don't need to call the corresponding methods in the base class anymore since they never did anything anyway.

+Constructors in `EventSimulator`, `TestGlobalHook`, and `TestProvider` were merged to use a parameter with a default value instead of 2 different constructors.
+This change doesn't require code changes, only recompilation.

+All method parameters named `e` that had the type of `UioHookEvent` were renamed to `@event`, so if you used named parameters in your code, you must update them as well.

+The static `HookEventArgs.FromEvent` method was removed as it was unused.
+This method created an instance of `HookEventArgs` or a derived class depending on the type of the event.
+It's not really useful.

 ## Version 6 to 7

 Version 7 contains only a couple breaking changes and most of them are in SharpHook.Reactive.